Barry Zorthian

 Barry Zorthian (1920–2010) was an American diplomat, most notably press officer for 4 1/2 years during the Vietnam War, media executive and lobbyist.

 Early life and education

-Zorthian was born on October 8, 1920, in Kütahya, Turkey, the child of Armenian parents.
-"His father, a writer, was imprisoned in Turkey but escaped.
-His mother, refusing to divulge her husband's whereabouts, was herself sent to jail, along with their son.
-[The family] eventually migrated to New Haven, Connecticut, the father working in a dry cleaners.
-Barry went to Yale University, where he edited the student newspaper and joined the secretive Skull and Bones society."
+Zorthian was born Baryoor Zorthian on October 8, 1920, in Kütahya, Turkey, the child of Armenian parents.
+According to his obituary in the New York Times: "His father, a writer, was imprisoned by Turks at a time when Armenians were being massacred, but he escaped.
+His mother, refusing to give the authorities information about her husband, was jailed for a time along with the newborn Baryoor.
+The family eventually reunited and fled to Greece and Italy.
+They settled in New Haven, where Mr. Zorthian’s father found work as a pants presser.
+Mr. Zorthian went to Yale, where he was an editor of The Yale Daily News and a member of the secret campus society Skull and Bones."

 Career

 Military service and early career

 Zorthian served with the Marines in the Pacific during World War II.
 After working for a St. Johnsbury, Vermont newspaper, the Caledonian Record, he joined CBS Radio and then the Voice of America (VOA).
 He earned a law degree from New York University, attended at night."
 In 1948 he covered the Korean War as one of VOA's first overseas correspondents.
 Later, he was a co-author of the VOA Charter, which persists to this day, and served as program director.
 In the last role, he launched several programming initiatives which were still on the air more than a half century later.
 Also at VOA, in response to a proposal from director Henry Loomis, Zorthian helped develop a Special English broadcasting capacity with slower word rate and limited vocabulary for non-English speakers.
 It was launched in 1959 and proved successful, according to a 2012 VOA review.
 After 13 years at VOA, Zorthian became a diplomat in India.